In JWST high-contrast imaging (HCI), the term "contrast" means the companion-to-host flux ratio.

 - CPSF(s) is the ratio of the PSF at separation s to its central value: CPSF(s) = PSF(s)/PSF(0).
 Other useful PSF ratios are:

-- CJWST_PSF(s), which is the PSF ratio using the telescope PSF.
+- CJWST_PSF(s), the PSF ratio using the telescope PSF.

-- Ccentered_PSF(s), which is the PSF ratio using the instrument PSF.
+- Ccentered_PSF(s), the PSF ratio using the instrument PSF.
 The numerator is the PSF when it is centered on the occulting mask and is evaluated at input values s > IWA.

 - Coffset_PSF(s',s), which is the PSF ratio with the numerator equal to the PSF when it is offset from the center of the occulting mask by separation s', and the PSF is evaluated at an input value of s.